The Wolfson Light Microscopy Facility

 - Dr Nicola Green, firstname.lastname@example.org

-Multiphoton Microscopy, intravital imaging and FLIM is available at the Microscopy Core Facility in the Medical School.
+Multiphoton Microscopy & intravital imaging is available at the Microscopy Core Facility in the Medical School.
 For more information please contact:

 - Colin Gray, 0114 2261234, email@example.com

-Flow Cytometry core facilities exist in the Department of Biomedical Science and in the Medical School.
-The facilities provide a central service for experimental design and samples acquisition.
+A Flow Cytometry core facilitiy exists in the Medical School.
+The facility provides a central service for experimental design and samples acquisition.
 For prices and information please contact:

-High Content Imaging service is provided by the RNAi Facility (SRFS) within the Department of Biomedical Sciences.
+High Content Imaging service is provided by the RNAi Facility (SRSF) within the Department of Biomedical Sciences.
 For information on design, carry out and interpretation of screening studies please contact:

 - Dr Steve Brown, 0114 2223690, email@example.com